dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 <br>

 - You will be expected to learn to program during this course
-- Plan on spending **all** of our time in lab working on projects and refining your predictions (you'll need it!)
+- Plan on spending **all** of our time in class/lab working on projects and refining your code (you'll need it!)
 - Take charge of your assignments; they will be open-ended

 ---